|Nutritional Guidelines (per serving)|

 By the end of the 3 days, the sauerkraut should have a clean, lightly sour smell and taste.
 Put the jars in the refrigerator (no need to put plates under them at this stage).
 Wait at least 5 more days for the flavor of your sauerkraut to develop.

-Note: Recipes for larger batches of sauerkraut often omit any water: the salt releases enough liquid from the cabbage to fully submerge the vegetables and spices in it.
-But I find that rarely works with smaller, single jar batches, which is why I recommend the salt and water brine in this recipe.
+- Recipes for larger batches of sauerkraut often omit any water: the salt releases enough liquid from the cabbage to fully submerge the vegetables and spices in it.
+We find that rarely works with smaller, single jar batches, which is why we recommend the salt and water brine in this recipe.